learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 8.3.
-What are modifiers in regular expression?
+## Q. What are modifiers in regular expression?

 Modifiers can be used to perform case-insensitive and global searches.